qmaru/qback/README.md

 Flags:
   -a, --address string   Server Address (default "127.0.0.1:20000")
       --debug            Debug mode
-  -h, --help             help for qBack
+  -h, --help             help for qback
   -s, --secure           With TLS
-  -v, --version          version for qBack
+  -v, --version          version for qback

-Use "qBack [command] --help" for more information about a command.
+Use "qback [command] --help" for more information about a command.
 ```

 ## container